Hill-98/electron-ipc-flow/README.md

 **disable**: `process.env.ELECTRON_IPC_FLOW_DEBUG = 'false'` in `main.js` first line.

-**You should always disable debug mode on production release ! ! !**
+**You should always disable debug mode on a production release! ! !**

 ## Thanks